sonnyding1/tcad-plt-to-csv/README.md

 # TCAD PLT to CSV

 This project is a Streamlit web application that allows users to upload `.plt` files from Sentaurus TCAD, and receive a converted CSV file.
+It's live on streamlit: [https://tcad-plt2csv.streamlit.app/](https://tcad-plt2csv.streamlit.app/)

 ## Installation